 Why PCICS Was Formed

 PCICS was formed to provide an international professional forum for promoting excellence in pediatric cardiac critical care.
 The founders of the society launched our inaugural membership campaign in 2003.
 By the end of 2005, we had held our first symposium.
-We have grown to more than 500 members in 12 nations.
+We have grown to more than 1100 members in 44 countries.
 Our members are healthcare professionals dedicated to promoting scientific inquiry, acquiring knowledge and improving practice for our critically ill pediatric patients with congenital and acquired heart disease.

 The Purpose of PCICS